Osteopathic care of children

-Young children have unique developmental needs, as they undergo critical and rapid physical, cognitive, social, and emotional growth during the early years.
-Many osteopaths see children of all ages for musculoskeletal and neurodevelopmental care, movement concerns, physical pain, and postural imbalance.
+Children have unique developmental needs, as they undergo critical and rapid physical, cognitive, social, and emotional growth.
+Many osteopaths see children for musculoskeletal and neurodevelopmental care, movement concerns, physical pain, and postural imbalance.

 Initial consultation and assessment

-Osteopaths work with families to address movement, growth and development concerns in children, with or without an injury.
-Your osteopath will take the time to ask about your concerns and your child’s symptoms.
+Osteopaths work with families to address movement, growth, and development concerns, with or without an injury.
+Your osteopath will take the time to ask about your concerns and your child’s symptoms, while also taking into consideration the concerns from your child or teenager.

-As very young children are limited in their communication skills, an assessment may involve questions about your child’s general health and daily routine, as well as developmental screening to review progress in meeting movement, coordination, activity, musculoskeletal or developmental milestones expected by a particular age or stage.
-Physical, orthopaedic, neurological and functional tests designed for children may be performed to identify progress against these milestones.
+With minors who have limited communication skills, an assessment may involve questions about your child’s general health and daily routine, as well as developmental screening to review progress in meeting movement, coordination, activity, musculoskeletal or developmental milestones expected by a particular age or stage.
+Physical, orthopaedic, neurological, and functional tests designed for children may be performed to identify progress against these milestones.

 Movement and skill development

-Older children often enjoy playing an active role in their health, and movement advice may be given to them directly.
+Older children and teenagers often enjoy playing an active role in their health, and movement advice may be given to them directly.

 Developmentally appropriate manual therapy treatments may be recommended for your child, determined by your child’s age and presentation.
 Your osteopath will explain the details of the recommended treatment to you.